-PRIOR TO CONTEST SIGNAGE FACILITIES Awareness If facility allows, host schools will place team benches on the opposite side from the fans for all state series games.
-If this is not possible, the team benches should be 10 ft. in front of the fan benches, and an administrator from the host school must supervise the area at all times.
-There should be enough seats to Use announcers, signs, messages in the program to print rules of the home field including no alcohol, tobacco and expectations of sportsmanship Post Signs Ticket Prices, Restrooms, Parking, Concession, Sportsmanship accommodate fans.
-The IHSA recommends that the first few and fan seating rows be reserved for handicap or senior citizens.
-Entrances and Exits TRAINER Determine time schedule and access to services All entrances and exits controlled GAME DAY Traffic Patterns FIELD AND STANDS Plan for teams going in and out of field area Wilson Soccer Balls Parking Provide adequate parking for fans; all handicap and safety areas reserved and not blocked off; adequate lighting in parking lot; parking lot patrolled Equipment Goals Team benches - Set up on the opposite side from the fan seating if possible Scorers bench Scorebooks PA materials Check fields, goals, Wilson soccer balls, scoreboard, PA, American Flag Scoreboard operator Awards Bleachers and Handicap seating identified Have team awards and ceremony plan in place Water for teams and officials SUPERVISORY STAFF Set-up for ticket takers and sellers Officials Workers Hire enough people to cover the event Determine if officials will be announced Train and assign specific jobs Sections of the stands and field supervisors assigned for crowd control One person assigned to escort officials on and off field Identify the administrator in charge to the officials PA Announcers Workers easily identifiable Communication All introductions, music, and commentary are to be appropriate and presented in a team-neutral manner Key people with walkie-talkies/mobile phones GAME SCHEDULES Scorekeepers, scoreboard operators, timer, and announcer Ball Holders Designate 2-4 lower level soccer players to be uniformed ball handlers SPORTS INFORMATION Single-Game Time Schedule: (For example, if the game begins at 6:00 pm) 5:30-Warm-up clock will start for 20-minute warm-up.
+Use announcers, signs, messages in the program to print rules of the home field including no alcohol, tobacco and expectations of sportsmanship Post Sians Ticket Prices, Restrooms, Parking, Concession, Sportsmanship and fan seating TRAINER Determine time schedule and access to services GAME DAY FIELD AND STANDS Wilson Soccer Balls Goals Team benches - Set up on the opposite side from the fan seating if possible Scorers bench and Scorebooks Scoreboard operator PA materials AED on site and readily available near the field Bleachers and Handicap seating identified Water for teams and officials Set-up for ticket takers and sellers Officials Determine if officials will be announced One person assigned to escort officials on and off field Identify the administrator in charge to the officials PA Announcers All introductions, music, and commentary are to be appropriate and presented in a team-neutral manner GAME SCHEDULES le-Game Time Schedule: (For example, if the game begins at 6:00 pm) 5:30-Warm-up clock will start for 20-minute warm-up.
 5:50-When the warm-up clock strikes 0:00 teams return to benches.
-5:51-In order, begin Equipment Check, Sportsmanship Press Area Set up area for reporting, making copies and interviews Photographer Area Meeting, Coaches and Captains Meeting, Coin Toss, Team Introductions and National Anthem.
+5:51-In order begin: Equipment Check, Sportsmanship Meeting, Coaches and Captains Meeting, Coin Toss, Team Introductions and National Anthem.
 6:00-Game begins.
-Set up area for local photographers Team Rosters Collect team rosters, pictures or other pertinent information for program Two-Game Time Schedule: (For example, if the first game begins at 4:00 pm) 3:30-Warm-up clock will start for 20-minute warm-up.
-PARTICIPANTS 3:50-When the warm-up clock strikes 0:00 teams return to benches.
-Provided Representation ## Pro 3:51- In order, begin: Equipment Check, Sportsmanship Meeting, Coaches and Captains Meeting, Coin Toss, Team Introductions and National Anthem.
+Game Time Schedule: (For example, if the first game begins at 4:00 pm) 3:30-Warm-up clock will start for 20-minute warm-up.
+3:50-When the warm-up clock strikes 0:00 teams return to benches.
+3:51- In order, begin: Equipment Check, Sportsmanship Meeting, Coaches and Captains Meeting, Coin Toss, Team Introductions and National Anthem.
 4:00-Game begins.
 5:30-Warm-up clock begins for second game, and host will follow same schedule, omitting National Anthem.
-Pressure POST GAME Hand out plaque (fans are not allowed on the field post game; Note level of importance of your game Spectators Note reputation of each competing school's crowd.
-OFFICIALS Confirmation from IHSA of Officials assigned Locker room assigned for officials please inform competing schools prior to and during the game) Remind winning coaches to complete the State Qualifier Data form online in the Schools Center and upload photos for the State Final Program Submit ScoreZone results online CONCESSION Coordinate workers, what will be sold, and where garbage cans will be placed Complete Financial Report online (located in the Hosting area of the Schools Center) Inform IHSA if there were any unexpected changes in the Officials assigned to the games
+POST GAME Hand out plaque (fans are not allowed on the field post game; please inform competing schools prior to and during the game)